THE LOG WAS TOO BIG

 C’mon, you would-be lawyers!
 We need to be creative here.
 The real culpable party, according to Spano’s lawyers, was none of these.
 Instead, it was the tree-trimming company.
 Of course!
 It had cut the logs too large, so large that the front-end loader could not handle them easily.

-At first, this notion may seem puzzling.
-But not to a good plaintiff’s attorney.
+This notion may seem puzzling to many… but not to a good plaintiff’s attorney.
 The back story here, of course, is that a patchwork of well-intended New York laws (and may God save us from well-intended laws) made it impossible for Spano to successfully sue his employer or, for that matter, his fellow workers.
 It wasn’t so much that anyone entertained the notion that the private tree-trimmer, Northwood Tree Service, was negligent.
 No one really thought that.
 However, Northwood was the sole party at the scene that wasn’t immune to a lawsuit.
 Thus, it wasn’t just the deepest pocket, it was the only pocket.

 The court thought so, too.
 It held that Northwood owed no duty to Mr. Spano simply because it had a contract with the Town.
 Even if it did, it was hired to cut down a tree, and that’s what it did.
-Spano’s attorney could see where the case was heading and tried to amend his way out of it, but the Court said where the complaint was palpably without merit and the amendment not sufficient to fix the problem, pulling the plug on the whole case was the only humane thing to do.
+Spano’s attorney could see where the case was heading and tried to amend his way out of it, but the Court said where the complaint was palpably meritless and the amendment insufficient to fix the problem, pulling the plug on the whole case was the only humane thing to do.

 Spano v.
 Northwood Tree Care, Inc., 852 N.Y.S.2d 289, 48 A.D.3d 667 (N.Y.A.D.
 2 Dept., 2008).
 Spano was injured while performing tree debris removal for his employer, the Town of Mount Pleasant, which contracted with Northwood Tree Care to cut down a tree.
 The Town provided its own employees to haul the logs away.
 When one of Spano’s coworkers attempted to pick up a particular log with a front-end loader, the log — which was too big for the bucket — fell on Spano’s ankle.